 Emily Myrtle Smith Endowed Professor of Nursing, Biobehavioral Health & Nursing Science College of Nursing, University of South Carolina, USA

 Dr. Donelle’s research addresses issues of health literacy, social justice, and digital health.
 Her research investigates technology enabled models of homecare and the relationships between health information technologies and client / clinician health practices.
 Dr. Donelle sits on international and national advisory committees for health literacy and digital health.
 Her reseach areas of focus include: digital health, health and digital health literacy, and health promotion.

 Assistant Professor, School of Nursing, University of Victoria, British Columbia, Canada

-Associate Professor, School of Nursing, University of Victoria, British Columbia, Canada
+Associate Professor, Faculty of Nursing, University of Calgary, Alberta, Canada

 Gillian Strudwick, RN, PhD

-Scientist, Centre for Addiction and Mental Health, Canada
+Senior Scientist, Krembil Centre for Neuroinformatics; Chief Clinical Informatics Officer (CCIO), Centre for Addiction and Mental Health (CAMH), Canada

 Join the Editorial Board

 We are currently looking to expand our Editorial Board.
 To apply to be an Editorial Board Member/Associate Editor, please apply using the form linked in this article.
 You should hold a PhD (or similar higher degree), have a publication track record (h-index>8), and ideally have some academic editing experience.